bgdnp/graphql-dynamic/readme.md

   }
 }
 ```
-You can create partial with method named like the type and prefixed with `on`.
+You can create partial with method prefixed with `on` and followed by type name.
 Query above can be created with:
 ```js
 Query.getComponent({
   id: String